On the Adamant: Content

-The film is a portrait of the L'Adamant Day Center in Paris.
-This is a floating building located at the foot of the Charles de Gaulle Bridge on the right bank of the Seine.
-The unique daycare center welcomes adults with mental disorders from the first four arrondissements of Paris.
-It offers patients a daily routine that is structured in terms of time and space and helps them to regain their footing in everyday life with therapeutic workshops and psychosocial rehabilitation support.
-The Adamant team consists of psychiatrists, psychologists, nurses, occupational therapists, specialist educators, psychomotor specialists, care coordinators, hospital staff, and various external artists and art therapists.
+The film is a portrait of the L'Adamant Day Center in Paris, France.
+It is a floating building located at the foot of the Pont Charles-de-Gaulle on the right bank of the Seine.
+The exclusive day center welcomes adults with mental disorders residing in the first four municipal arrondissements of Paris.
+The team that manages it is one of those that tries to resist as much as possible the decay and dehumanization of psychiatry.

+It offers patients a daily routine and helps them regain their footing in everyday life with therapeutic workshops and psychosocial rehabilitation support.
+This film invites us to come on board to meet the patients and healthcare workers who invent their daily lives day after day.
+The Adamant team is made up of psychiatrists, psychologists, nurses, occupational therapists, specialized educators, psychomotor specialists, hospital staff and art therapists.